railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * ``Cancelled`` : the lead has been cancelled because the salesperson has decided that it is not worth following up.

+You can use the arrows (even from List view) to change the status (qualification) of a lead.

+On the :guilabel:`Communication & History` tab in the Lead form, you can see the action history for this lead.
+You can also add internal notes and change the status while adding such a note.

 Importing a Leads Database
 ==========================